rust-stuco/lectures/week4/collections_generics.md

 ---

-# What is a String?
+# `str` vs `String`

-- Rust "only" has one string type in the core language, `str`
+Rust "only" has one string type in the core language, `str`.

 * We almost always see it in its borrowed form, `&str`
 * String slices are `&str`
-    * String literals are also `&str`
+* String literals are _also_ `&str`
-        * References data stored in the program's binary
+    * They reference data stored in the program's binary
-* `String` is a growable, mutable, owned, UTF-8 encoded string type
+* On the other hand, `String` is a growable, mutable, owned, UTF-8 encoded string type

 <!--
+When we say "core" language, we mean not in the standard library.

-a raw `str` type always has to be on the heap, behind a ref, box, rc, raw ptr, or similar.
+A raw `str` type always has to be on the heap, behind a ref, Box, Rc, raw ptr, or similar.

 Slices and literals are both actual references to existing data!

 Main idea: `&str` is a primitive more akin to a C array, while String is a managed alternative (std::string or Java String).
 -->